tigrannajaryan/made-backend/webapp/betterbeauty/api/v1/README.md

   -F 'salon_address=1234 Front Street'
 ```

-Note: all fields listed above are required.
+Note: you can patch individual fields with PATCH.

 **Response 200 OK**